g-udi/gaudi-bash/README.md

 I have included this line in `lib\appearance.bash`.

-Now when you use certain commands such as traceroute, the output should be colourised:
+Now when you use certain commands such as `traceroute`, the output should be colourised:

 ![bash-it grc](https://github.com/ahmadassaf/configurations/blob/master/screenshots/bash-it_grc.png)